 Is a drain, pipe, shower, toilet or sink blocking up at your home?
 It’s a common occurrence especially in the older homes of the inner west and eastern suburbs of Sydney.
-This and the following posts will cover why this happens and how to handle and prevent blockages.
+We’re expert blocked drain plumbers, so in this and the following posts will cover why this happens and how to handle and prevent blockages.
 We’ll build your understanding from the ground up with this series!

 - The anatomy of your drains and sewer (or put another way, “Where does the waste water go?”)